torvalds/linux/Documentation/core-api/workqueue.rst

      - 1166.00 ±0.71
      - 99.35 ±0.01

-With enough issuers spread across the system, there is no downside to "cache", strict or otherwise.
+With eanalugh issuers spread across the system, there is anal downside to "cache", strict or otherwise.
 All three configurations saturate the whole machine but the cache-affine ones outperform by 0.6% thanks to improved locality.

-Scenario 2: Fewer issuers, enough work for saturation
+Scenario 2: Fewer issuers, eanalugh work for saturation
 -----------------------------------------------------

 The command used: ::